maximus-21/maximus-21.github.io/projects.md

 <div class="project-card">
   <h3>LLM Agent for Black-Box Tool Access (SwissNYF / TOPGUN)</h3>
   <p>
-    Developed a tool-planning method for black-box settings using program synthesis, and built an end-to-end pipeline with tool inventory, retrieval, and planning for multi-step agentic execution.
+    Developed a black-box tool planning method using program synthesis and built an end-to-end pipeline with tool inventory, retrieval, and planning for multi-step agent execution without requiring access to tool internals.
   </p>
   <p>
     <a href="https://github.com/maximus-21/SwissNYF">GitHub</a>